memgraph/memgraph-platform/README.md

 ## Versioning

+New versioning is transparent in a sense that we explicitly state which versions of software is included, and it look like this:

+`memgraph/memgraph-platform:2.5.0-memgraph2.4-lab2.2.2-mage1.3.5`

+and just by looking at each of the versions in platform you can know which versions of software it contains without looking at details at release.

+### Old (Deprecated)

+This versioning is deprecated and was used until 2.4.0 Memgraph Platform version.

 We have decided that major and minor versions of Memgraph Platform will follow Memgraph versioning.
 And the patch version will be followed with any update from Mage or Memgraph Lab, or updates on Memgraph Platform itself.